Ossoliński: History

 Grand Chancellor of the Crown Jerzy Ossoliński was granted a hereditary princely title by Pope Urban VIII in 1633.
 He also received a similar title, Reichsfürst, from the Emperor Ferdinand II in 1634.
 Another title was granted to Jerzy's cousin Franciszek Maksymilian Ossoliński by Louis XV, King of France, in 1736.
 Both titles became extinct in 1790.
 Józef Maksymilian Ossoliński's famous library assembled in Vienna was transferred to Lwów, where he had located the Ossoliński Institute in 1817.

-Coat of arms and motto

-The Ossoliński family used the "Topór" arms.

-The Ossolinski's castle was reputedly the biggest in Europe prior to the building of Versailles (see James Michener's book Poland).
-Its name was 'Krzyżtopór' ("The Battle Axe of The Cross").

-The descendants are represented in North Western England through Count Boris Ossolinski, whose Jackson heiress bride is remembered in England as Countess Mary Ossalinsky.